kevinkid135/Horriblesubs-Batch-Download/README.md

 # Horriblesubs-Batch-Download
-This python script allows you to click all the episodes of an anime.
-This way, you don't need to wait for them to release a btch file.
+This python script automates the clicking of individual animes for a whole season.
+This way, you don't need to wait for them to release a batch file.

 ## How to
 ### Set-up